w3f/polkadot-wiki/docs/learn/learn-consensus.md

 BEEFY operates on top of GRANDPA, utilizing a consensus extension and a light client protocol.
 This allows for smaller consensus justifications and efficient communication between nodes.
 It utilizes Merkle Mountain Ranges (MMR) as an efficient data structure for storing and transmitting block headers and signatures to light clients.
-Payload, signed commitment, and witness data are used as essential components for verifying finality proofs.
+Payload, signed commitment, and witness data are essential for verifying finality proofs.

 Overall, BEEFY aims to enhance the efficiency and reliability of cross-chain communication within the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem by providing a